gregorbj/Archive-VisionEval/api/model_system_design.md

 - **ModelParamFile** A string identifying the name of the file which contains model parameters.
 The default value is model_parameters.json.
 - **LoadDatastore** A logical value identifying whether to load an existing datastore.
 If TRUE, it loads the datastore whose name is identified in the run_parameters.json file.
 If FALSE it initializes a new datastore.
 - **SaveDatastore** A logical value identifying whether the module outputs will be written to the datastore.
 If TRUE the module outputs are written to the datastore.
 If FALSE the outputs are not written to the datastore.
 - **DoRun** A logical value identifying whether the module should be run.
 If FALSE, the function will initialize a datastore, check specifications, and load inputs but will not run the module.
+It will return the list of module inputs.
+This is described in more detail below.
 If TRUE, the module will be run and results will be checked for consistency with the module's 'Set' specifications.
 - **RunFor** A string identifying whether to run the module for all years (AllYears), only the base year (BaseYear), or for all years except the base year (NotBaseYear)
 - **StopOnErr** A logical value indicating whether model execution should be stopped if the module transmits one or more error messages or whether execution should continue with the next module.
 The default value is TRUE.
 This is how error handling will ordinarily proceed during a model run.
 A value of FALSE is used when 'Initialize' modules in packages are run during model initialization.
 These 'Initialize' modules are used to check and preprocess inputs.
 For this purpose, the module will identify any errors in the input data, the 'initializeModel' function will collate all the data errors and print them to the log.

-but will return the list of module specifications.
-That setting is useful for module development in order to create the all the data needed to assist with module programming.
-It is used in conjunction with the getFromDatastore function to create the dataset that will be provided by the framework.
-The default value for this parameter is TRUE.
-In that case, the module will be run and the results will checked for consistency with the Set specifications.
+- **RequiredPackages** A string vector identifying any other VisionEval packages that the module calls modules from or access datasets from.
+- **TestGeoName** A string identifying the name of a geographic area to return the data for.
+If the DoRun argument is FALSE, the function returns a list containing all the data the module requests.
+It will only return the data for one geographic area in the set identified in the RunBy specification.
+For example if the RunBy specification is Marea, the function will return the list of data for only one Marea.
+This argument can be used to specify which geographic area the data is to be returned for.
+Otherwise the data for the first area identified in the datastore is returned.

 If the DoRun argument is TRUE, the module will be run and there will be no return value.
-If that argument is FALSE, the return value of the function is a list containing the module specifications.
+The module will run for all geographic areas and the outputs will be checked for consistency with the module's *Set* specifications.
+If that argument is FALSE, the return value of the function is a list containing the data identified in the module's *Get* specifications.
 That setting is useful for module development in order to create the all the data needed to assist with module programming.
 It is used in conjunction with the 'getFromDatastore' function to create the dataset that will be provided by the framework.
 The example module script in Appendix E shows how this aspect of the 'testModule' function can be used by module developers to make the development of their code easier.
 The function also writes out messages to the console and to the log as the testing proceeds.
 These messages include the time when each test starts and when it ends.
 When a key test fails, requiring a fix before other tests can be run, execution stops and an error message is written to the console.
 Detailed error messages are also written to the log.

 ##### 9.2.2.
 Functions to Assist Specification Writing
 As was explained above in Sections 4.1 and 8.1, the VisionEval model system uses data specifications to help assure that modules can work properly with one another.
 The data specifications are saved as attributes for each dataset that are saved to the datastore by a module.
 The specifications are checked for consistency for each dataset a module requests to be retrieved from the datastore.
 A couple of functions assist a module developer with identifying datasets that registered modules produce and for retrieving 'Get' specifications for the datasets the developer's module will use.